phaupt/cab-csr-validator/README.md

 * Prepare the target (Orgs, Spaces, Apps)
 * Upload the package
 ```
+cd <location of the git checkout>
-cf login -a https://api.lyra-836.appcloud.swisscom.com -u mail@acme.org
+cf login -a https://api.lyra-836.appcloud.swisscom.com -u yourmail@acme.org
 cf target -o ENT-BD-AEN -s prod
 cf push cab-csr-validator
 ```
-The related configurations can be found in `manifest.yml` and in the `.bp-config/options.json'
+The related configurations can be found in `manifest.yml` and in the `.bp-config/options.json`

 ## Configuration
 * Rename the configuration file example from `conf/configuration.example.php` to `conf/configuration.php`